MicrosoftDocs/cognitive-toolkit-docs/articles/Troubleshoot-CNTK.md

 Please see the "[Evaluate a model in an Azure WebApi](./Evaluate-a-model-in-an-Azure-WebApi.md)" page for detailed steps.

-## I can build my application using Cntk.Eval-<VERSION>.lib/dll (old name EvalDll.lib/dll), but got the exception like below when running
+## I can build my application using Cntk.Eval-<VERSION>.lib/dll, but got an exception similar to the ones below while running

-	An unhandled exception of type 'Microsoft.MSR.CNTK.Extensibility.Managed.CNTKRuntimeException' occurred in Cntk.Wrapper-<VERSION>.dll
+> An unhandled exception of type 'Microsoft.MSR.CNTK.Extensibility.Managed.CNTKRuntimeException' occurred in Cntk.Wrapper-<VERSION>.dll

-	Additional information: configparameters: required parameter missing: unknown:modelPath We use [new shared library file names](./CNTK-Shared-Libraries-Naming-Format.md) in the text below.
+> Additional information: configparameters: required parameter missing: unknown:modelPath

 Possible reasons are:

 * Different build configuration (release or debug) between your application and the `Cntk.Eval-<VERSION>.lib/dll`.
 If you build your application in release, please link against the release version of `Cntk.Eval-<VERSION>.dll`.
 Same for the debug configuration.
 This error  happens usually for C++ application.
 * Different GCC compiler versions on Linux: The `Cntk.Eval` library on Linux is built with GCC 4.8.
 If you use a different GCC version for your application, you might see the above error
 * The modelPath is incorrect.
 Currently, the modelPath has to be specified as a full path.
 In the CSEvalClient example, the relative path is combined with the current working directory to build the full path.
 And the CreateNetwork() must be passed a string containing the "modelPath=" attribute specifying the model's file path.
 Currently, mapped drive is not supported for modelpath.